 Paying for College With Existing Student Loan Debt

-If you have existing student loans that you still need to pay off, then paying for a second degree becomes a little bit more complicated.
+If you have existing student loans to pay off, then financing a second degree becomes a bit more complicated.
 The good news is that you can put your student loans into deferment while you’re enrolled half-time (or more) at an accredited institution, meaning that you won’t have to make payments on existing federal student loans while you’re working on your second degree.